Drug Wars: The Camarena Story

-Drug Wars: The Camarena Story is a 1990 American crime drama television miniseries based on the life of Enrique 'Kiki' Camarena, an undercover DEA who was abducted and killed by the Guadalajara Cartel in 1985.
+Drug Wars: The Camarena Story is a 1990 American crime drama television miniseries based on the life of Enrique "Kiki" Camarena, an undercover DEA agent who was abducted and killed by the Guadalajara Cartel in 1985.
 The series is directed by Brian Gibson and stars Steven Bauer in the titular role and Benicio del Toro as cartel leader Rafael Caro Quintero, alongside Elizabeth Peña, Miguel Ferrer, Treat Williams and Craig T. Nelson.
-The teleplay is based on Elaine Shannon’s non-fiction book Desperados and the Time magazine article of the same name.
+It is based on Elaine Shannon's 1988 non-fiction book Desperados.
 Filmmaker Michael Mann served as an executive producer, as well as co-writing one of the episodes.

-The series originally aired in three installments on NBC, on January 7–9, 1990.
-It was the second most watched NBC mini-series of the year following The Kennedys, and was generally well-received by critics.
+The series originally aired in three installments on NBC, from January 7–9, 1990.
+It was the second most watched NBC miniseries of the year following The Kennedys, and was generally well-received by critics.
 It won Outstanding Miniseries at the 42nd Primetime Emmy Awards, and Steven Bauer was nominated for a Golden Globe Award for Best Actor – Miniseries or Television Film.
 A follow-up television film, Drug Wars: The Cocaine Cartel, aired in 1992.

 Plot

-Fact-based story of undercover DEA agent Enrique Camarena who, while stationed in Guadalajara, uncovered a massive marijuana operation in Northern Mexico that led to his death and a remarkable investigation of corruption within the Mexican government.
+Fact-based story of undercover Drug Enforcement Administration agent Enrique "Kiki" Camarena who, while stationed in Guadalajara, uncovered a massive marijuana operation in Northern Mexico that led to his death and a remarkable investigation of corruption within the Mexican government.